CluedIn-io/CluedIn.Documentation/docs/080-management/data-catalog/030-vocabulary-keys.md

 - TOC
 {:toc}

-In this article, you will learn how to efficiently create and manage vocabulary keys, enabling you to structure and organize metadata within the system.
-You will also discover the importance of specifying the correct data type for a vocabulary key to unlock the full potential of filters.
+In this article, you will learn about vocabulary keys and the importance of specifying the correct data type for a vocabulary key to unlock the full potential of filters.

 ## Vocabulary key overview